-The main differentiating feature is that a dedicated server is a single tenant hosting environment.
+The main differentiating feature is that a dedicated server is a single-tenant hosting environment.
 Most infrastructure hosting options divide a server between two or more users: cloud hosting platforms, for example, divide the resources of one physical server between several virtual machines.
-Known as multi-tenant hosting environments, none provide the full resources and performance of a dedicated server.
+Known as multi-tenant hosting environments, none provide a dedicated server’s full resources and performance.

-With dedicated server hosting, everything the server has to offer is at your disposal, which is why dedicated servers are the most powerful infrastructure hosting option — no other hosting option can give your more power and flexibility.
+With a dedicated hosting server, everything the server offers is at your disposal.
+Dedicated servers are the most powerful infrastructure hosting option — no other hosting option can give you more power and flexibility.

 Bare Metal Server or Dedicated Server

 Before we move on, I’d like to clear up a naming confusion.
-As you research dedicated servers, you’ll come across the phrase “bare metal server”.
+As you research what dedicated servers are, you’ll come across the phrase “bare metal server”.
 A bare metal server is the same thing as a dedicated server.
 The difference has more to do with branding than the product itself.

 Dedicated Server Hardware

-A dedicated server is essentially a computer like the desktop machines that you use at home or at work.
-Each server contains processors, memory, storage, network hardware, and buses to connect the components together.
+A dedicated server is a computer like the desktop machines you use at home or work.
+Each server contains processors, memory, storage, network hardware, and buses to connect the components.

-Let’s take a look at a couple of examples: RAM and the CPU.
+Let’s look at a couple of examples: RAM and the CPU.

 Dedicated Server RAM

-Enterprise-grade servers typically use ECC (Error Correcting Code) RAM, which is both more reliable and more expensive than the RAM in the average laptop or PC.
+Enterprise-grade servers typically use ECC (Error Correcting Code) RAM, which is more reliable and expensive than the RAM in the average laptop or PC.
 ECC RAM includes special hardware that prevents many of the most common causes of data corruption.
-Corruption occurs for all sorts of reasons, ranging from electrical interference to cosmic rays, and ECC RAM is capable of detecting and making corrections when errors occur.
+Corruption occurs for all sorts of reasons, from electrical interference to cosmic rays, and ECC RAM can detect and make corrections when errors occur.

-Error correction makes dedicated servers more reliable, and where business critical applications are concerned, reliability matters.
-Dedicated servers run 24-hours-a-day for years at a time without a hiccup, and they can do that because they’re built with high-quality components.
+Error correction makes dedicated servers more reliable, and where business-critical applications are concerned, reliability matters.
+Dedicated servers run 24 hours a day for years without a hiccup, and they can do that because they’re built with high-quality components.

-Dedicated servers are also able to accommodate more memory than an average machine: it’s not unusual for a dedicated server to be equipped with up to 512GB of memory.
+Dedicated servers can also accommodate more memory than an average machine: it’s not unusual for a dedicated server to be equipped with up to 512GB of memory.

 Dedicated server processors are, as you might expect, the most powerful processors on the market.
-Chip manufacturers create processors that specifically target servers, such as Intel’s Xeon range, which is engineered for optimal speed, reliability, and scalability.
+Chip manufacturers create processors targeting servers, such as Intel’s Xeon range, engineered for optimal speed, reliability, and scalability.

-In this context, scalability is directly related to the number of processor cores that can be installed on a server.
+In this context, scalability is directly related to the number of processor cores installed on a server.
 The most powerful dedicated servers have upward of 40 processor cores, making them capable of crunching huge amounts of data.

 Rack Mounted Servers